 At Caron, we are committed to removing obstacles that obstruct access to one’s sustainable and progressive recovery journey.
 To that end, Caron utilizes evidence-based principles to guide addiction treatment.

-Of the available FDA-approved Medication-Assisted Treatment strategies, Caron’s preference is Vivitrol.
-Through a diligent and thoughtful process, Caron’s medical and clinical professionals chose Vivitrol because it is a non-mood altering opioid receptor antagonist with no euphoric effect, no withdrawal syndrome and no abuse or overdose potential.
-If a patient relapses on heroin or opioid prescription medications while taking Vivitrol, he or she would not be in danger of respiratory arrest.
-In cases where Vivitrol is medically inappropriate, we utilize Buprenorphine maintenance treatment, and then refer these patients upon program completion to a philosophically-aligned addiction treatment provider for continued comprehensive care.
+Of the available FDA-approved Medication-Assisted Treatment (MAT) strategies, Caron utilizes Naltrexone Extended Release (XR) or Buprenorphine maintenance.
+Through a diligent and thoughtful process, Caron’s medical and clinical professionals chose Naltrexone XR as a primary choice because it is a non-mood altering opioid receptor antagonist with no euphoric effect, no withdrawal syndrome and no abuse or overdose potential.
+It is administered as a monthly injection, thus, increasing compliance.
+Additionally, if a patient relapses on heroin or opioid prescription medications while taking Naltrexone XR, he or she would not be in imminent danger of respiratory arrest.

-From day one, Caron’s medical professionals begin the conversation with our patients about cravings and relapse risks, and continue to maintain engagement around these topics throughout our patients’ episode of care.
-We educate all of our patients about the disease concept of addiction and the importance of implementing evidence-based practices to sustain a meaningful and healthy recovery.
+From day one, Caron’s medical professionals begin the conversation with our patients about cravings and relapse risks, and continue to address these issues throughout our patients’ episode of care.
+We educate all patients about the disease concept of addiction and the importance of implementing evidence-based practices to sustain a meaningful and healthy recovery.